SC36-11-1/Elias-Bitwayiki/White Paper.md

 Levels of complexity in NFT’s
 - Mutable when traded.
-- Attached to blockchain Recreatable and immutable
+- Immutable (Unchanging) attached to blockchain recreateable (Static/Print)

 DeafBeef entropy collection degrades and becomes fragmented with artifacts and distortion